DanhouLi/danhouli.github.io/_pages/research.md

     font-size: 2rem !important; /* Default is usually around 2.5rem to 3rem */
   }

-  /* 5.
-WIDEN ONLY THE PAPERS */
-  /* This stretches the paper text block while ignoring the page title */
-  @media (min-width: 576px) {
-    .publications .row .col-sm-8 {
-      flex: 0 0 83.33% !important; /* Expands it to a 10-column width */
-      max-width: 83.33% !important;
-    }
-  }

     /* 6.
 Push the footer to the absolute bottom of the screen */ body {
     display: flex;